Overview

 Because these distinctions matter to how the grade should be read, they are stated here explicitly:

-• The grade is not a judgment about an operator's intent, professionalism, or character.
-It is a summary of observable events in the FlightAware data.
+- The grade is not a judgment about an operator's intent, professionalism, or character.
+It is derived from observable events in the FlightAware data.

 Flight count and curfew rate